-The Rocky Mountain MWA monthly meeting will be held via Zoom on October 8th starting at 6:30 p.m.
-Mountain time, and will feature award-winning author Judge Debra H. Goldstein.
+Please join us at the Rocky Mountain MWA monthly meeting, which will be held via Zoom on January 14, starting at 6:30 p.m.
 Members will receive the link and password by email, groups.io, and our newsletter.
-Non-members may send an email to email@example.com to request access.
-Hope to see you September 10th!
+Non-members may send an email to firstname.lastname@example.org to request access.

 6:30-7:00 Announcements, Introductions, and News

 7:15-8:15 or so: Program featuring our guest speaker

 After Party: Stay after the program to mingle and visit.